joslynnlee/qiime2-workflow-cyverse/README.md

-### The wiki will  provide instructions on how to connect to CyVerse Infrastructure from the beginning.
-The dataset is private but will be updated to a public one soon.
-The Jupyter Notebooks are with the data set and will be posted after validation.
+### The Wiki will provide instructions on how to connect to CyVerse Infrastructure.
+The dataset is private but will be updated to a public when the journal is published on the research and approved by the Navajo Nation.
+The example Jupyter Notebooks are located in the directory 'jupyter-notebooks'.

-Send me an email if you want access to test them out. (jslee at fortlewis.edu)
+Send me an email (jslee at fortlewis.edu) for any questions.